sappelhoff/pyprep/docs/matlab_differences.rst

 baseline before RANSAC, the signals correlated by this method will already be roughly mean-centered. and will thus produce similar values to normal Pearson correlation.
-However, to avoid making any assumptions about the signal for any given channel / window, PyPREP defaults to normal earson correlation unless strict MATLAB equivalence is requested.
+However, to avoid making any assumptions about the signal for any given channel / window, PyPREP defaults to normal Pearson correlation unless strict MATLAB equivalence is requested.